AntonC9018/uniCourse_csharp/docs/en/concepts.md

 It's common and good practice to separate the game components into the underlying game logic part, the user input part and the graphics, or the view part.
 The **view** or the graphics part is what the user would see on the screen, aka the character animations, buttons, damage numbers, etc.
 The user input part, often named **controller**, is the part of the system responsible for converting user input, like clicking buttons on the screen or keys on the keyboard, into commands that can be interpreted by the game logic, like moving the character, or zooming the camera, or using an ability.
-The game logic part, also named **model**, applies the user input from the controller and displays the results via the view to the user.
+The game logic part, also named **model**, applies the commands from the controller and displays the results via the view to the user.

 Now, this setup would interact with the user through the view (showing the game state to the user), but also by interpreting commands from the input devices, via the controller.
 So it's not wrong to say that the controller is also part of the interface.